Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 ## Todo

 - [X] Code structure
-- [ ] Documentation (Word document started)
+- [ ] Documentation
   - [X] Code documentation in huw and huw_recommend
   - [ ] Readme.md
 - [ ] Required changes
-  - [ ] Preprocess dates in the full-sized files to make them parseable by MongoDB
+  - [ ] Preprocess dates in the full-sized files to make them parseable by MongoDB / ask Joost about the current version, since the version on Canvas looks different from the one in the file I own
   - [ ] Test on the own system through mongoimport with new admin credentials
   - [ ] Double-check whether bson is indeed the version included from pymongo
 - [ ] Design improvements and tweaks (closer to the real thing)